This salmon nicoise salad makes a healthy and impressive meal that packs into an easy, satisfying lunch.

 If you’re wondering where I got the salmon from, it’s leftovers from a previous dinner of baked salmon, green beans, and potatoes.
 I do that a lot around here, especially in our family meal plans.
 Why start from scratch every day, when you can score two meals with one?

 If you want to make more fresh meals for your family but need a little boost, check out the Family KickStart Program.
-It provides healthy recipes as well as a completed shopping list, prep tips and a meal map, to make life easy.
-And did I mention, it provides everything you need to eat clean as a family for the next 30 days?
-Because it totally does.
+It’s a 4-week meal plan that provides healthy recipes along with completed shopping lists, prep tips, and a meal map for each week.
 Get more info here.

 Best Nicoise Salad Dressing